haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

 * You can also type `-A` instead of `--all-namespaces`.

+* When users use namespaces in a single physical cluster, it's as if they each use their own virtual cluster.
+But this is only true up to the point of being able to create objects without running into naming conflicts.
+* Unless explicitly configured to do so, Kubernetes doesn't provide network isolation between applications running in pods in different namespaces.
+* An application running in one namespace can communicate with applications running in other namespaces.
+  - By default, there is *no network isolation* between namespaces.
+* When you delete the Namespace object, all the objects you created in that namespace are automatically deleted.
+You don't need to delete them first.

+---

 ## Exposing Pods with Services and Ingresses

 ## Deploying applications using Deployments